 The confusion may also be linked to Darden's announcement that it plans to sell or spin off the Red Lobster chain into a separate company.

-Still, as The Motley Fool warns, Darden's shedding Red Lobster could possibly sound a death knell for the chain:
+Nonetheless, as The Motley Fool warned back in December 2013, Darden's shedding of Red Lobster could still possibly sound a death knell for the chain:

 It's not so much that Red Lobster is a damaged brand, but rather that its results reflect all too closely the trends seen all across the casual-dining sector.
 Releasing it back into the wild on its own may only cause the restaurant chain to fail.